ldbc/lsqb/rdm/README.md

 export SF=example && ./convert.sh
 ```

-Note that converting SF100 on a server with an NVMe SSD disk takes about ~1 hours.
+Note that converting SF100 on a server with an NVMe SSD disk takes about ~1 hour.

 The label mapping is the following: